 Policies serve as the foundation of AARP’s work to lead positive social change and to deliver value to members through advocacy, service and information.
 They have been developed through a careful and ongoing process to reflect the concerns we hear from members, volunteers and experts around the country.

-AARP Policy Fundamentals highlights the paramount goals and underlying values that shape AARP’s public policies.
+AARP Policy Fundamentals highlights the paramount goals and underlying values that shape AARP’s public policies and are aligned with the organization’s strategic priorities.
 A more comprehensive and detailed look at the association’s policies can be found in the AARP Policy Book.

 To live longer, healthier lives, people should be empowered to engage in positive health behaviors.
 They also need access to affordable, high-quality health care, prescription drugs, and long-term services and supports, as well as social engagement.
 Maintaining and improving cognitive health are critical to increasing quality of life as people age.
 Eliminating health disparities must be a priority.